ARUNAGIRINATHAN-K/parallel-news-analyst/README.md

 ## Info-Retrieval-chatbot

 AI-based Help Bot for Information Retrieval from a Knowledge Graph Based on Static/Dynamic Web Portal Content <br>
-The MOSDAC (www.mosdac.gov.in) portal hosts satellite data and services accessible to the public.
+The [MOSDAC](www.mosdac.gov.in) portal hosts satellite data and services accessible to the public.
 It includes <br> extensive FAQs, documentation, product specifications, and support material.
 However, users often struggle to <br>
 locate precise information due to layered navigation, mixed content formats, and time constraints.
 An AI-based <br>
 help bot is envisioned to intelligently parse all hosted content and return instant, contextual responses to <br>